 We report our system and algorithm developments that enable a mobile robot equipped with a directional antenna to localize unknown transient radio sources.
-We modeled the radio transmission activities using an SPOG and proposed an SPOG update algorithm and an RWA algorithm for robot motion planning.
+Employing a Monte Carlo approach, we modeled the radio transmission activities using an SPOG and proposed an SPOG update algorithm and an RWA algorithm for robot motion planning.
+For a n-cell grid, the SPOG update algorithm runs in $O(n^2)$ time and the RWA runs in $O(n+(l{\max}-1)!)$ time.
 We tested the algorithm using simulation with the data from the real hardware.
 In the experiment, we compared our algorithms with a random walk and a fixed-route patrol heuristics.
 Our algorithms showed a consistently superior performance over the two heuristics.
 We are currently testing our algorithm using physical experiments.
-Results will be reported in subsequent journal version.
+Results will be reported in subsequent revisions.
+We are also interested in designing a multiple-robot localization scheme and will consider an approach to localize moving radio sources.